rhul-compsoc/royalhackaway.com/_events/localhost2018.md

 end: "2018-08-01T12:00:00+00:00"

 short-description: "Lorem Ipsum is simply dummy text of the printing and typesetting industry."
-full-description: "This event is like a mini-hackathon, where you'll learn a new skill.
+full-description: "This event is like a mini-hackathon, where you'll learn a new skill, and put it to use.
-It's a great place to start if you're interested in the hacking commmunity, want to pick up a new skill, or just want to try something fun.
+It's a great place to start if you're interested in the hacking commmunity, want to pick up a new skill, or just want to try something fun!"
-"

 # Used for styling
 color: "#4E92DF"